 Questions about the program or the application can be directed to Vice Dean Kim Jones (email@example.com).

-Awardees will be notified approximately four weeks after the deadline.
+Awardees will be notified approximately five weeks after the deadline.
 Grant funds must be used within one calendar year from the date of notification.

 Recipients of grants will be expected to:

 - Use grant funds within one calendar year from the date of notification;

 - Clearly identify the Dorrance Dean’s Award for Opening the Canon as a funding source on your syllabus and on any resulting related presentations, publications, and projects;

 - File a brief report on the outcome of the project within 60 days of the project’s completion.
 The report should be an abstract (250-word maximum) that highlights the project’s successes and accomplishments with an attached syllabus for the updated or newly proposed general education course.
 (Newly proposed courses should have completed the departmental-level course approval process and been submitted to the College of Humanities’ Curriculum Review Committee by the time the report is filed.)